 But when estrogen levels fall during menopause, women tend to see a more masculine pattern of fat deposition.
 Instead of the healthy subcutaneous fat, they get unhealthy visceral fat, technically called “central adiposity,” but commonly lamented as a “beer belly” or “spare tire.”
 Visceral fat is stored around the organs instead of just under the skin, and it’s a significant risk factor for metabolic and cardiovascular diseases.
 If your fat is harder (not squishy) and not pinchable, it’s visceral fat.

-From the SWAN data, we know that lower levels of estrogen and higher levels of testosterone are associated with visceral fat accumulation.
+From the SWAN data, we know that lower levels of estrogen are associated with visceral fat accumulation.
 And other studies have shown that estrogen replacement therapy brings a small improvement in central adiposity, suggesting that the hormonal changes of menopause, not just aging in general, are to blame for this effect.

 What About Insulin Resistance?